-The ingredients in Procera Protect are different than Procera AVH.
+The ingredients in Procera Protect are different than in Procera AVH.
 Also, both supplements are supposed to work differently.
-Procera Protect is touted to be a broad spectrum antioxidant.
+Procera Protect is touted to be a broad-spectrum antioxidant.
 Whether both supplements work better together will require more study.

 See the Procera AVH review for more info.

 Buy Procera Protect

-Ceraplex can be obtained directly from the company or at local stores like vitamin shoppe, GNC, CVS, Walgreen, and Rite Aid.
+Ceraplex can be obtained directly from the company or at local stores like Vitamin Shoppe, GNC, CVS, Walgreens, and Rite Aid.

 Procera Protect Cost

 Does Procera Protect Work?

 Without studies, it's difficult to know if Procera Protect (Ceraplex) works or not.
 When it comes to a general antioxidant supplement, the ingredients in the supplement seem logical but that doesn't mean people with memory problems will notice a difference.
 For people who don't have memory problems and looking to reduce their chances of getting dementia, there is much more evidence for regular exercise.
 Something to think about.